DKillBurn/ExampleSpringBoot/README.md

-# Examples using SpringBoot
+# Using SpringBoot best practices
-Were do I have some Spring-boot Applications using best practices.
+Were do I have some Spring-boot Applications.